microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 Welcome to Challenge-10!

-In this challenge you will practice using the FHIR service to read and write data – as from an app developer's perspective.
+In this challenge, you will practice using the FHIR service to read and write FHIR data – as from an app developer's perspective.

 ## Background